cancerit/hairpin2/README.md

 `hairpin2` – CLI implementation of the hairpin detection algorithm concieved by [Ellis et al, 2020](https://www.nature.com/articles/s41596-020-00437-6).

 `hairpin2` is designed to flag variants with anomalous distributions indicating that they are artefactual.
-Initially, it was concieved to flag possible cruciform artefacts for LCM sequence data, but the concept extends to other artefacts including artefactual indels.
+Initially, it was concieved to flag possible cruciform artefacts for LCM sequence data, but the concept has been extended to other artefacts including artefactual indels.
 It operates on a VCF file containing one or more samples, and alignment files for all samples to be tested.

 Given a VCF, and BAM files for the samples of that VCF, return a VCF with variants flagged with `ADF` if variants have anomalous distributions indicating that they are likely to be artefactual, and `ALF` if relevant reads have lower median alignment score per base than a specified threshold.